antvis/G6/docs/manual/tutorial/elements.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*46GdQaNFiVIAAAAAAAAAAABkARQnAQ' width=450 height=450 />

-The line width of the edges take effect in the figure above.
-But the opacity and color setted in the global configuration are lost.
-The reason is the global `style` object in graph instance is overrided by the second configure method.
-The solution is move all the style to the data:
+The line width of the edges takes effect in the figure above.
+But the opacity and color setted in the global configurations are lost.
+The reason is that the global `style` object in graph instance is overrided by the second configure method.
+The solution is move all the styles to the data:
 ```javascript
 const graph = new G6.Graph({
   // ...